 - Anxiety or disorientation

-That means families simply must know what overdose symptoms are.
-That way, they can provide vital help and attention in the event of an overdose.
+People simply must know what overdose symptoms to look out for.
+That way, they can call 911 in the event of an overdose.
 These are the signs that could indicate that an overdose is happening:

-- Unconsciousness: When brain cells are overwhelmed by drugs, they tend to shut down.
-They cannot do the work they need to do, and they fade out due to the pressure.
-If enough brain cells shut off in this manner, the person can no longer stay awake and aware.
-In some cases, a person in the midst of an overdose will seem to be completely asleep.
-In other cases, a person in the midst of an overdose will seem blunted or stunted.
-Neither situation is safe.
-As the National Institute on Alcohol Abuse and Alcoholism points out, drug toxicity levels can continue to rise, even when a person is no longer awake and conscious.
+- Unconsciousness: When large amounts of central nervous system (CNS) depressants, such as alcohol, opioids, or sedatives, are taken, many important areas of the brain begin to shut off, leading to loss of consciousness.
+In some cases, a person experiencing an overdose will seem to be asleep.
+This is particularly common for people who have consumed large amounts of alcohol.
+As the National Institute on Alcohol Abuse and Alcoholism points out, blood alcohol concentration levels can continue to rise, even when a person is no longer awake and conscious.
 People who drink alcohol and pass out due to alcohol, for example, may still have alcoholic beverages in their stomachs, and those drinks may still be digested.
 The alcohol that comes from that digestion may hit the bloodstream later.

-- Slow, irregular breathing: Each intake of breath brings oxygen to tissues inside the body, and each exhale contains elements the body no longer needs for healthy functioning.
+- Slow, irregular breathing: Each intake of breath brings oxygen to tissues inside the body, and each exhale eliminates elements the body no longer needs for healthy functioning.
 Breathing rates can vary throughout the day.
 When people are exercising or excited, they might breathe very quickly.
 When they are sleeping or meditating, they might breathe very slowly.
 In most cases, however, breathing rates tend to be regular.
 People breathe in and breathe out on a rhythm that is a lot like clockwork.
 According to Johns Hopkins Medicine, normal breathing rates range from 12 breaths to 16 breaths per minute.
-People in the midst of an overdose might breathe much slower than this, and their breaths might be quite irregular.
-They might breathe quickly for a few moments, and then they might delay the next breath by several long moments.
+Someone who has overdosed is likely to breathe much slower than this or stop breathing altogether.

-- Cool body temperature: When brain cells shut down and breathing rates slow, the movement of blood through the body also begins to slow.
+- Cool body temperature: When the brain begins to shut down and breathing rates slow, the movement of blood through the body also begins to slow.
 If the person is unconscious, muscles are not moving to warm the body back up again.
-That means people in the middle of an overdose will have a deep dip in overall body temperature.
+That means people who have overdosed will have a dip in overall body temperature.
 Their bodies cool simply because there is a lot less happening below the surface of the skin.
 The U.S. National Library of Medicine suggests that normal body temperatures can range from about 97 to 100 degrees.
-There is some variability to be expected from one body to another, but people in the middle of an overdose are often very cold.
-The surface of the skin feels cold or clammy to the touch, and the skin might even be tinged with the color blue.
-This is not a normal variation of color.
-This is a sign that something is deeply and terribly wrong, and a person who sees it might not even need a thermometer to understand that.
+There is some variability to be expected from one body to another, but people in the middle of an overdose, usually from a depressant, are often very cold.
+The surface of the skin feels cold or clammy to the touch, and the skin, lips, and nails might appear blue, which is a major warning sign that the person is in danger.

-- Unusual heart rate: Different drugs can do different things to the heart.
-For example, stimulant drugs can cause the heart to race and gallop.
+- Rapid or slow heart rate: Different drugs can do different things to the heart.
+For example, stimulant drugs can cause the heart to race.
 People who take too much of these types of drugs may have a pulse rate that is phenomenally fast, and it might even feel like a flutter on the pulse points.
-On the other hand, people who take in depressant drugs like alcohol or heroin might have heart rates that are remarkably slow.
-Their hearts might seem as though they are not beating at all, or they might be beating at a very faint rate.
-Taking a person’s pulse is as easy as pressing fingers to the wrist or throat.
-These overdose signs are typically clear and obvious, so it might not be necessary for people to keep a stethoscope on hand to listen to the heart beating.
-A pulse check with fingers should be enough to indicate if there is a problem or if all is well.
+On the other hand, people who take depressant drugs, like alcohol or heroin, might have heart rates that are remarkably slow.
+Their pulse may be very faint and their heart may stop beating altogether.
+Taking a person’s pulse is as easy as pressing fingers to the wrist or carotid artery on the neck.

 Contact Us About Our Availability